The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 Most of us hope that when we experience an emergency, someone will come to our rescue.
 But the reality is that far too many people hesitate to give life-saving aid.
 Often, this is because they believe someone else will — or should — do it instead.
 This phenomenon is commonly known as the bystander effect.

-According to the American Heart Association, “only 32 percent of cardiac arrest victims get CPR from a bystander.”
-There are many reasons people may hesitate to administer CPR to a stranger, but most can be overcome with training and better understanding of what’s needed in an emergency.
+According to a study in the Journal of the Chinese Medicine Association, of 142,740 people who experienced cardiac arrest, only 32% received CPR from a bystander despite 53% of these emergency events being observed by onlookers.
+There are many reasons people may hesitate to administer CPR to a stranger, but most can be overcome with training and a better understanding of what’s needed in an emergency.

-Whether you hesitate to perform CPR out of fear, uncertainty, or because you feel unqualified, you’re not alone.
+Whether you hesitate to perform CPR out of fear, uncertainty, or feeling unqualified, you’re not alone.
 But those fears and misconceptions don’t have to stop you from saving a life.
 Understanding what keeps you from helping someone in need is the first step to gaining the confidence and skills you need to take action.

 Read on to learn more about the bystander effect and how to overcome common fears and misconceptions that prevent people from administering CPR in an emergency.